silhavyj/KIV-FJP-compiler/README.md

 ### Simple condition (if without else)

-The way we implemented an `if` statements is the same as other programming languages do it.
-In general, an `if` statements has a similar syntax as a `while`.
+The way we implemented an `if` statement is the same as other programming languages do it.
+In general, an `if` statement has a similar syntax to a `while`.
 It expects a condition to be passed in.

 ```
 if (x != 15) {